FAQs for Cyclists

 How does a U.S. Bicycle Route get created?

 State departments of transportation (DOTs) develop and nominate U.S. Bicycle Routes for numbered designation through the American Association of State Highway and Transportation Officials (AASHTO), which also assigns numbers to U.S. highways and interstates.
-See the FAQs for Planners for more information on AASHTO and the implementation of USBRs.

 When will the USBRS be complete?